danieldealcantarasantos/danieldealcantarasantos/README.md

 ---

 ⭐ If you like my work, consider starring a repository
-🤝 Always open to collaborations, partnerships, and cool ideas
+🤝 Open to SaaS projects, partnerships, and business opportunities